Here we will take you through some easy chickens run ideas to consider when designing a chicken house. Keep reading to learn more.

-In your search for the perfect run, you may be asking yourself why you need a chicken run to begin with.
-There are many advantages to having chicken runs that we will go over very quickly.
+In your search for the perfect run, you may ask yourself why you need a chicken run.
+We will go over many advantages of having chicken runs very quickly.

 - Runs can help protect your yard.